DIY BBQ Seasoning

 For more insider tips & tricks, and a candid behind the scenes look follow me on social media!
 Check use out on Pinterest, Facebook, Instagram, & Twitter (yes, people still use Twitter, LOL!)

-How to make BBQ Spice Rub
+How to make BBQ Seasoning

 First: Combine all ingredients, give them a good stir to mix, and store in an air tight container in a cool, dry place.